 Why does all this matter?
 Shouldn’t we be looking to the future rather than dwelling on the past?

 Actually, exploring the history of UX is crucial to understanding this highly important field.
 The more we know about its origins and the factors and forces that have helped to shape it, the better equipped we are to navigate the future.
-If you’re new to UX, this serves as a great introduction to the field - and if you’re a seasoned professional, it might just get you thinking differently.
+If you’re new to UX, this serves as a great introduction to the field—and if you’re a seasoned professional, it might just get you thinking differently.
 In the video below, our Head of Student Success Georgina walks you through the elaborate history of UX design.
 Check it out and then read on below to discover the world of UX BD (Before Don).

 4000 BC: Feng Shui and the importance of space